 Martin Luther King’s Half-Forgotten Dream

-Peter Ling argues that, by adulating King for his work in the Civil Rights campaigns, we have misrepresented the complexity of those struggles and ignored some of the equally challenging campaigns of his last years.
+By adulating King for his work in the Civil Rights campaigns, we have misrepresented the complexity of those struggles and ignored some of the equally challenging campaigns of his last years.

 Martin Luther King is the only African-American honoured by a national public holiday.
 Decades after his assassination in Memphis, Tennessee, the Martin Luther King remembered on such occasions is overwhelmingly the orator of 1963 who mesmerised a nation from the steps of the Lincoln Memorial with the declaration 'I Have a Dream'.
 One of the first national events broadcast live and in full, the March on Washington, has provided sound-bites that have been used again and again.
 Alongside the images of President Kennedy's assassination in the same year, the King speech has become far more of an icon than a simple historical document.

 In recent years, however, historians have become unhappy with the distorting effect of the King legacy.
 The first sign of this discomfort, which reflects the misgivings of veterans of the Civil Rights movement, was the insistence that the movement was far more than Martin Luther King, Jr and that its achievements should not be ascribed to one man, however charismatic.
 More recently, this criticism has been enlarged by those scholars who have focused on the local struggles within which King was an occasional and sometimes marginal player.